 Kangana Ranaut To Be Trained By Thailand Stunt Directors For Dhaakad: Director Razneesh Razy Ghai

-After the first teaser of 'Dhaakad' was released, many compared the look of Kangana Ranaut's to Angelina Jolie's Lara Croft Tomb Raider, which was released in 2001.
-Kangana, in a recent interview, stated that 'Dhaakad' will be more or less like Hollywood horror franchise, Resident Evil.
+After the first teaser of 'Dhaakad' was released, many compared the look of Kangana Ranaut's to Angelina Jolie's Lara Croft from Tomb Raider, which was released in 2001.
+Kangana, in a recent interview, stated that 'Dhaakad' will be more or less like the Hollywood horror franchise, Resident Evil.

 In an interview to Mid-Day, the Queen actor said, "Dhaakad is in the same space as Resident Evil.
 The movie has several chase sequences and sword fights.
 I will use all kinds of sophisticated weapons, including some of the latest machine guns.
 I believe one must pick up new skills for every movie.
 I don't like to rush into any project as it makes me anxious."